Cutty Sark for Maritime Greenwich DLR station: History

-Escalators
+Escalator replacement

-The quality and reliability of the escalators at the station has been criticised, with passengers noting that escalators had been broken for years.
-When escalators are unavailable, passengers must use a 121-step staircase (or a small lift) to enter and leave the deep-level station.
+In the 2020s, the quality and reliability of the escalators at the station was criticised, with passengers noting that escalators had been broken for years.
+When escalators were unavailable, passengers had to use a 121-step staircase (or a small lift) to enter and leave the deep-level station.
 Between 1999 and 2021, the escalators were maintained by CGL Rail, the private contractor that built and maintained the Lewisham extension of the DLR.
 A local Labour councillor accused CGL Rail of handing the station back to TfL in a "shameful state".

 In April 2024, TfL stated that they planned to repair and refurbish the escalators to improve their reliability at a cost of £695,000, however this did not resolve the issue.
 Local residents started a petition for full replacement of the escalators.
 In February 2025, TfL announced that all four escalators would be replaced at a cost of £4 million.
 In March 2025, TfL announced that the station would be temporarily closed for 10 months from May 2025 for the works to take place.
+The station reopened on 23 March 2026.
+As well as replacing the escalators, the station had been refurbished – with a new lift, brighter wall panels in white and LED lighting.